hgb2/PSAS-Capstone/docs/Architecture.md

 ## Overview

 The Reaction Control System (RCS) software can be compiled for two distinct target modes -- flight mode and test mode.
-Initialization, Control and Sensor software components are common to both flight and test modes.
+Common components to both flight and test modes include Main, Control, Sensor, and Data Formatter modules.

-In flight mode, sensor data is retrieved from the hardware over an I2C bus using standard Rust libraries.
-The control algorithm uses sensor data to compute any required changes in trajectory and again uses standard Rust libraries to assert signals on the hardware GPIO pins to control the rocket nozzles.
+In flight mode, sensor data is retrieved from the hardware over an I2C bus using Rust libraries.
+The control algorithm uses sensor data to compute any required changes in trajectory and again uses Rust libraries to assert signals on the hardware GPIO pins to control the rocket nozzles.

-In test mode, the standard Rust libraries are replaced by a controller/sensor interface that matches the standard library interface used in flight mode.
+In test mode, the Rust libraries are replaced by a controller/sensor interface that matches the library interface used in flight mode.
 The hardware is replaced by JSBSim to model sensor responses to control inputs.
-Flight data is written to files for evaluation.

 ![System Figure](sysfig.png)